cmelcher/cmelcher.github.io/tinyml/summer2025.md

 </p>

 ### Step 2: Capture Images
-A Python script (`reading_image.py`) was used to capture images from the Arduino and save them with labels.
+A pre-written Python script (`reading_image.py`) was used to capture images from the Arduino and save them with labels.
 Students updated the label parameter to distinguish between stars and circles.

 <p align="center">